UOA-MEDSCI-736/kdea020-metabolomics/kdea020-team-charter.md

 ## Success Criteria

 - Kieran gains skill and proficiency with R
-- Kieran develops and maintains a positive working and learning relationship with supervisor(s)
+- Kieran develops and maintains a positive working and learning relationship with supervisors and other project members
 - Kieran improves his statistics knowledge
 - Applying Agile (Scrum) methodology as appropriate
 - Kieran produces an R script to statistically analyse metabolomics data
-- The thing Kieran makes does what he wants it to
+- The R script executes without issue, functions correctly, and accounts for a variety of user needs

 ## Behaviour Agreement

 - Be genuinely nice
-- Be punctual and consistent with attendance (primarily supervisory meetings)
+- Be punctual and consistent with attendance
 - Be respectful of other team members
 - Value the contributions of each team member
 - Be gracious and constructive when giving and receiving feedback
 - No hate speech
-- Credit where credit is due
+- Ensure proper attribution and citation when others' work is used

 ## Communication Agreement